-Four specialised workshops will be held at the Antwerp Social Lab.
-Each session, lasting 80 minutes, will explore key materials and methods used in physiological measurement.
+Two specialised workshops will be held.
+Each session, lasting 120 minutes, will explore key materials and methods used in physiological measurement.
 The format allows for in-depth interaction with the facilitators.
-Participants can select one workshop to attend in each session.

-Workshop 2: Sensor Technologies for Cognitive and Emotional Research: From Fundamentals to Advanced Application - Facilitated by: Dr. Konrad Rudnicki
+Sensor Technologies for Cognitive and Emotional Research: From Fundamentals to Advanced Application - Facilitated by: Dr. Konrad Rudnicki (location: Athletic Sports Hall, room number: to be determined)

 This session explores the use of sensors as tools for physiological data collection.
 The workshop will cover common sensors, such as those measuring heart rate, skin conductance, and motion, and how these can provide insights into cognitive and emotional states.
 Participants will engage in hands-on activities with different sensors, learning how to set up, calibrate, and collect physiological data.
 Both beginners and experienced users will benefit from discussions on practical applications, experimental design, and data analysis techniques, creating opportunities to share best practices and optimization strategies.